Palestinian cuisine: Regional cuisines

-There are three primary culinary regions in historical Palestine - the Galilee, Gaza and the West Bank (which has its own culinary subregions ranging from north to south).
+There are three primary culinary regions in historical Palestine—the Galilee, Gaza and the West Bank (which has its own culinary subregions ranging from north to south).
 In the Galilee, bulgur and meat (beef or lamb) are primary ingredients that are often combined to form several variations of dishes ranging from a family-sized meal to a side dish.
 However, in the West Bank and the Gaza Strip, the populations have a cooking style of their own.
 In the West Bank, meals are particularly heavy and contrast from the foods of the northern Levant.
 Main dishes involve rice, flatbreads and roasted meats.
 The staple food of the inhabitants in the Gaza Strip is fish due to its location on the Mediterranean seacoast.
-Their culinary influences are also strongly affected by traditional Egyptian cooking and chili peppers, dill seeds and garlic the most common seasonings.
-Although the cuisine is diverse, generally Palestinians are not restricted to the foods of their specific region and there is constant culinary diffusion amongst them.
-Although, because of Gaza's isolation from other Palestinian and Levantine Arab areas, their cooking styles are less known in the region.
+Their culinary influences are also strongly affected by traditional Egyptian cooking and chili peppers, dill seeds and garlic are the most common seasonings.
+Although the cuisine is diverse, generally Palestinians are not restricted to the foods of their specific region and there is constant culinary diffusion amongst them—although, because of Gaza's isolation from other Palestinian and Levantine Arab areas, their cooking styles are less known in the region.